Agua es Vida! Do your Part!

 We envision that after the 2025 legislative session makes major progress in improving New Mexico's water governance policy and appropriations, we will recognize the 2023 Legislature's unanimous approval of the Water Security Planning Act SB337 (2023), authorizing the new statewide water resilience planning program, as the tipping point leading to accelerating and successful adaptation to life in New Mexico with less water.

 Click here for more information on the Water Advocates vision, mission, strategies, and theory of change.

 Explore the Website:

-See information about our three main ADVOCACY PROJECTS and associated water ISSUES.
-Go to the EVENTS page for announcements of current water topics.
+Go to the EVENTS page for announcements of current water happenings.
+Read about our PROJECTS.
 Sign up for our Email Discussion Forum on the CONTACT page.
 Find links to key water information and organizations on the RESOURCES page.
-Applicable postings of announcements, technical reports, and opinions appear on each page.
+Learn about water management ISSUES.
+You can also see/hear recordings of previous conferences.